drostron/slamdata-docs/source/users-guide.rst

 | Mount Type | MongoDB   |
 +------------+-----------+

-In the expanded dialog enter the appropriate values and click **Mount**.
+In the expanded dialog enter the values below and click **Mount**.
+If a parameter in the table below has no value, leave that field empty in the interface.

 +----------------+-----------+
 | Parameter      | Value     |